Khush412/COOK-N-CROP/README.md

 #### 👤 **Authentication & User Management**
 - **Secure Registration & Login**: Standard email/password authentication with JWT-based sessions.
-- **OAuth 2.0 Integration**: Users can sign up or log in using Google, GitHub, or Twitter.
+- **OAuth 2.0 Integration**: Users can sign up or log in using Google, GitHub, or LinkedIn.
 - **Password Management**: Secure "Forgot Password" and "Reset Password" functionality via email.
 - **User Dashboard**: A private, personalized space for users to manage their profile, view orders, see saved posts, and configure security settings.
 - **Public Profiles**: View other users' profiles, see their posts and comments, and follow them.